Myanmar civil war (2021–present): Internal conflict in Myanmar

-Insurgencies have been ongoing in Myanmar since 1948 and have largely been ethnic-based.
-Communists and the Karen National Union were the primary opposition actors to the central government.
+Insurgencies have been ongoing in Myanmar since 1948, largely along ethnic lines.
+Communists and the Karen National Union opposed the central government.
 During the 20th century, several prominent ethnic armed organizations (EAOs) rose and fell in influence and control.
-Larger rebel factions such as the Kachin Independence Army (KIA) formed in response to the 1962 coup d'état, led by General Ne Win, and its increased political repression.
-The 8888 Uprising, in response to Ne Win's one-party rule, resulted in some of the first modern Bamar militias forming from protesters heading to areas under ethnic rebel control.
+Larger rebel factions such as the Kachin Independence Army (KIA) formed in response to the 1962 coup d'état.
+The 8888 Uprising also drove protestors to ethnic rebel territory, forming Bamar militias.

-In the aftermath of the 8888 Uprising the State Law and Order Restoration Council (SLORC), later known as the State Peace and Development Council (SPDC), formed a Tatmadaw-led council.
-The Tatmadaw severely weakened ethnic insurgent groups, destroying most of their bases and strongholds through the 1990s.
-By the time of the 2011–2015 Myanmar political reforms, the Tatmadaw had regained control of many longtime rebel strongholds, including Kokang and Karen State.
+The Tatmadaw took control of the government directly and severely weakened ethnic insurgent groups, destroying most of their bases and strongholds through the 1990s, including Kokang and Karen State.

-The 2008 Constitution created self-administered zones with increased autonomy as part of its reforms.
-In 2015, the Nationwide Ceasefire Agreement (NCA) was signed between eight EAOs and the central government.
-But by 2018 the NCA began to fall apart, due to alleged violations of the agreement by Tatmadaw soldiers entering EAO territories to build roads.
+As part of reforms, the 2008 Constitution created self-administered zones with increased autonomy, without embracing a federal system.
+The 2015 Nationwide Ceasefire Agreement (NCA) was signed between eight EAOs and the central government, but began to fall apart by 2018, due to alleged violations by Tatmadaw soldiers.
 Many non-signatories continued the conflict.
-In late 2016, four non-signatories of the NCA, including the KIA and Arakan Army, formed the Northern Alliance and engaged in war with the central government and other EAOs.
+In late 2016, four non-signatories of the NCA, including the KIA and Arakan Army, formed the Northern Alliance and resumed war.